koomai/laravel-plivo-sms/README.md

 }

 /**
- * Get the mail representation of the notification.
+ * Get the SMS representation of the notification.
  *
  * @param  mixed  $notifiable
  * @return PlivoMessage